-The Company has initiated a plan to sell their nitrogen oxide ("NOx") emission allowances credits.
-The Company has concluded that it has met the criteria under applicable guidance for a long-lived asset to be held for sale, and has, accordingly reclassified the emission allowances of \$777 as current assets held for sale on the Consolidated Balance Sheet.
-At December 31, 2021, the Company estimated the fair value of these assets and concluded that the fair value exceeded the carrying value and no impairment was recorded by the Company for the year ended December 31, 2021.
+In 2021, the Company initiated a plan to sell nitrogen oxide ("NOx") emissions allowances credits.
+The Company concluded that it met the criteria under applicable guidance for a long-lived asset to be held for sale, and accordingly reclassified the emissions allowances of \$777 as current assets held for sale on the Consolidated Balance Sheet at December 31, 2021.
+The Company estimated the fair value of these assets and concluded that the fair value exceeded the carrying value and no impairment was recorded by the Company for the year ended December 31, 2021.
+In March 2022, the NOx emissions allowances credits were sold for \$1,088.
+A \$311 gain on sale of intangible assets was recorded for the year ended December 31, 2022.